hammertux/slab/slab_allocator.md

 The interplay of these data structures and how the SLAB allocator helps to partition a page frame into separate chunks of objects is depicted below:

 ![SLAB-DS](./SLAB-DS.png "SLAB Structures")

+__Note:__ In previous kernels, the developers where overloading the lru list in the page struct for maintaining lists of slabs.
+Today, this management is done via the `slab_list`.
+Seen as the image is older than this patch, I had to adjust it.

 #### __SLUB Cache Management__